Lance C. Wade

 Wing Commander Lance Cleo "Wildcat" Wade DSO, DFC & Two Bars (18 November 1916 – 12 January 1944) was an American pilot who joined the Royal Air Force (RAF) during the Second World War and became a flying ace.
 He remained with RAF until his death in a flying accident in 1944 in Italy.
 He was described as a "distinguished American fighter ace who epitomized perhaps more than any other American airman the wartime accords between Britain and the United States".

 Early life

-Wade was born in the small farming community of Broaddus, Texas, in 1915.
+Wade was born in the small farming community of Broaddus, Texas, on 18th November 1916.
 He was the second son of Bill and Susan Wade, who named him L.C. (only after the RAF demanded a forename did he call himself Lance Cleo Wade).
 After the family moved to a farm near Reklaw, Texas, in 1922 he worked on the family farm and attended the local school.
 He was unable to join the US Army Aviation Cadet Program due to a lack of a college education.
 He began flying at age 17, at Tucson, Arizona.
 In 1934, at age 19, Wade joined the Civilian Conservation Corps (CCC) in Arizona.